 To enter the fat-burning zone, she’d want her heart rate to be 70 percent of 185, which is about 130 beats per minute.

 Calculating other heart rate zones

 Experts recommend working at 70 to 85 percent of your maximum heart rate during vigorous activity.
 This is known as your target heart rate.

-There is also a moderate heart rate that falls between 50 and 70 percent of your maximum heart rate.
+A moderate heart rate falls between 50 and 70 percent of your maximum heart rate.

 When using the following chart, keep in mind that the older you are, the lower your fat-burning heart rate.
-So if you are 32, you’d want to use the higher number in the 31 to 35 range for your fat-burning heart rate.
+For example, if you’re 32, you’d want to use the higher number in the 31 to 35 range for your fat-burning heart rate.